aucad/aml-networks/readme.md

   git clone --recurse-submodules https://github.com/aucad/aml-networks.git
   ```

+This implementation is not compatible with Apple M1 machines due to underlying dependency (tensorflow-macos); and
+although it does not prevent most experiments, some issues may surface periodically.

 **Step 1: Build robust XGBoost**

 The evaluation uses a modified version of XGBoost classifier, enhanced with adversarial robustness property.
-This
-classifier is not installed with the other package dependencies and must be built
-locally from source (the submodule `RobustTrees`).
+This classifier is not installed with the other package dependencies and must be built locally from source, i.e. the submodule `RobustTrees`.
 By default, you will need gcc compiler with OpenMP support.
-Assuming a suitable environment, run:
+To build robust XGBoost, run:

 ```
 cd RobustTrees
 make -j4
 ```

-If the build causes issues, follow [these instructions](https://github.com/chenhongge/RobustTrees/tree/master/python-package#from-source)
+If the build causes issues, follow [these instructions](https://github.com/chenhongge/RobustTrees/tree/master/python-package#from-source) to build it from source.
-to build it from source, and explore the various build options for different environments.

 **Step 2: Install dependencies**